-These schools will have demonstrated evidence of significant increases in student achievement across proficiency, growth, growth to proficiency, and postsecondary and career-readiness metrics for more than a single school year.
+These schools will have demonstrated evidence of significant increases in student achievement

 TABLE 2: REWARD, PRIORITY, AND FOCUS SCHOOLS

 Provide the SEA's list of reward, priority, and focus schools using the Table 2 template.
 Use the key to indicate the criteria used to identify a school as a reward, priority, or focus school.